Written by Terry Smith

 1. Wilks Genuine USA TX750i Petrol Pressure Washer

-let’s talk about power first.
+Let’s talk about power first.
 The TX750i petrol pressure washer is capable of 3950 psi at 272 bar, which will allow you to make quick work of any cleaning task, no matter how tough it would be to lesser performing models.
 The water flow rate is also impressive at 660 litres per hour.
+Pound for pound I am so glad I bought this pressure washer.
+I’ve been using it for the patio and even cleaning up the exterior of my shed!

-Starting up the engine was no bother and it sparked into life with a single pull on the cord as long as I used the choke each time.
+Starting up the engine was no bother and it sparked into life with a single pull on the cord as long as I used the choke correctly and removed the water pressure from the lance each time.
+Here’s a short video of that and it shows just how important it is to remove the water pressure by pulling the lance trigger:

 Sometimes on petrol pressure washers, the wheels are undersized and make it hard to roll the heavy units across the garden, but I was happy to see that Wilks have thought that through properly and fitted large 12 inch wheels to their TX750i.
 The wheels, like the rest of the tool are strong and robust.